djfo/user-scripts/README.md

 Install dependencies and compile project

     % npm ci
-    % npx tsc
+    % make

-The user scripts can now be found in the `dist` directory.
+The user scripts can now be found in the `build` directory.